-Walter Pater’s 1885 novel Marius the Epicurean inspired the title Marius in Pasadena.
-Pater wrote it, in part, to justify his then-infamous conclusion to Studies in the History of the Renaissance, which many Victorians mistook as an appeal to shallow hedonism.
-The novel, set in Italy and Rome during the reigns of Antoninus Pius and Marcus Aurelius, draws us a picture of the aesthetic life as Pater conceived it in late 19th century England.
-But it was a life that martyred its principal character, Marius.
-It described an Epicureanism of sympathy and human feeling that shaded into the spirit of early Christianity.
-Pater believed that the ideas in Studies would not lead to hedonism but to empathy and gratitude.
-A few words from the novel supply the reason for Marius in Pasadena.
+Walter Pater’s 1885 novel Marius the Epicurean inspired Marius in Pasadena.
+Set in Italy and Rome during the reigns of Antoninus Pius and Marcus Aurelius, the book draws a picture of the aesthetic life as Pater conceived it in late 19th-century England.
+It describes an Epicureanism of sympathy and human feeling that shades into the spirit of early Christianity.
 Pater writes:

 “From that theory of life as the end of life, followed, as a practical consequence, the desirableness of refining all the instruments of inward and outward intuition, of developing all their capacities, of testing and exercising oneself in them, till one’s whole nature should become a complex medium of reception, towards the vision—the beatific vision, if one cared to make it such of our actual experience in the world.”

 Marius in Pasadena is about refining perception—this “outward and inward intuition”—as Pater expresses it.
-In the novel, the character Marius realizes this intensified reception through culture.
-The story’s sometimes complex but eloquent prose suggests that poetry, painting, and music offer some of what is best in life and that our attention to them makes our experiences sharper.
+The novel suggests that poetry, painting, and music offer what is best in life and that our attention to them sharpens our experience.
 Culture has a way of producing culture.
-We view paintings and begin to see more in them.
-We listen to music, its patterns and sonorities become vivid, and our preferences more defined.
-We read history, and its objects gain meaning.
-We see motivation and coherence, whereas before, we only knew a date and a name; it becomes a story.

 Describing the education of Marius, Pater writes: